matchikay/Group-1---Fashion-Website-04887-/README.md

 4. To access the admin side, enter the static credentials "email: admin@gmail.com" "password: admin".
 5. Add products to the product navigation.
 6. Go to the user side and register a user by clicking the "Register now."
 7. Order from user side, go to cart, checkout the item, and fill out the checkout details.
+Make sure to fill out all the details to count the order.